Chapter 09

 Move

-Use the consultant name and headshot for live chat, and a stand-in identity that clearly represents that consultant when unavailable.
+Use the consultant name and headshot for live chat, and a Stand-in identity that clearly represents that consultant when unavailable.

 Insight